 Cylindricity

-Cylindricity defines how close a cylinder surface compares to a true cylinder.
+Cylindricity defines how close a cylinder’s surface is compared to a true cylinder.
 It is the amount of deviation a cylindrical surface can have.
 It’s a 3D surface tolerance, so cylindricity applies to the whole surface instead of a circular element, as in the case of circularity.

 Cylindricity symbol drawing call out